 - 1. Rates and Tariffs - 2.
-Distribution Grid Infrastructure, Planning, Interconnection and Procurement - 3.
-Wholesale DER Market Integration and Interconnection
+Distribution Grid Infrastructure, Planning, Interconnection and Procurement

+3. Wholesale DER Market Integration and Interconnection

-The DER Action Plan includes vision, continuing, and action elements for each proceeding grouping, detailed in the following section.
-The "continuing" elements are ongoing efforts that help achieve the vision.
-"Action" elements are additional efforts considered necessary for achieving the vision.
+The DER Action Plan includes "Vision Elements" and "Action Elements" for each proceeding grouping, detailed in the following section.
+The Action Elements are ongoing and future efforts that help achieve the vision.

 The scope and structure of this DER Action Plan are necessarily limited.
 Because of the sheer breadth of issues touching DER, this Action Plan may not necessarily include all affected major policy areas (e.g., integrated resource planning (R.16-02-007)).
 A primary focus is on DER strategies that are sensitive to time and location.
 Many worthy intermediate goals and milestones may be omitted.
 This reflects the practical limitations of this Action Plan effort, and the reality that although the Commission can reasonably identify the starting block and finish line for work on DER, the rest will be determined as we go.
-Following our identification of vision, continuing, and action elements we state more fully how we will support that process, including action needed to expand this scope to complement other state energy policy priorities.
+Following our identification of Vision and Action Elements we state more fully how we will support that process, including action needed to expand this scope to complement other state energy policy priorities.

-Vision, Continuing, and Action Elements
+Vision and Action Elements